 Throughout the year, we offer several professional development opportunities.
 The trainings include teachers, instructional aides, and other staff members.
-The focus of each professional development opportunity varies but has the common thread of preparing for common core especially in the area of writing and math.
+The focus of each professional development opportunity varies and is based on a needs assessment.
 Further, staff has been provided in training in Classroom Management, Trauma Informed Practices and a variety of Social & Emotional Learning topics.

-Some topics that we have worked on this school year include:
+Some topics that we have worked on this school year include: Classroom Management Designated ELD Small Group Instruction Learning Intentions & Success Criteria Writing & Writers' Workshop Character Strengths/SEL Trauma informed Practices Equity and Social Justice

-- Classroom Management

-- Designated ELD

-- Small Group Instruction

-- Learning Intentions & Success Criteria

-- Writing & Writers' Workshop

-- Character Strengths/SEL

-- Trauma informed Practices